|

 intelligence.
 He hinted to Gibbons that the group could use someone of Gibbons

 stature and knowledge to make the United Nations effort a success.
+Only days after Melvin Laird had sent his letter to

 Rockefeller over the question of declassification, and its possible implications for